 Light, weather

-Shooting in the “golden hour” (the hour before sunset or dusk, and the first hour after sunrise, dawn) will give you a warm golden looking landscape, on the other hand “blue hour” after the sun has set or before the sun has risen, will give you images with a blue tone.
-Just before or just after sunrise or sunset is also a great time to shoot, as the sky changes different colours.
+Shooting in the “golden hour” (the hour before sunset or dusk, and the first hour after sunrise, dawn) will give a warm golden looking landscape.
+On the other hand “blue hour” after the sun has set and before it has risen will give images with a blue tone.
+Just before sunrise and after sunset are also great times to shoot, as the sky changes colours rapidly.
 For more examples have a look at our guide to outdoor light with David Noton.

 …and Location